|Restrictions:||Dickinson applicants only|

 English: ENG 220 + (3-5) 300 Level Courses

 Economics/Quantitative Economics: ECON 111 + 112; MATH 170, 121 or 225; (2) core courses (268, 278, 288, 298).
 In addition, Economics students should take at least one writing-intensive course.

 History: (3-5) major courses (including 204 and (2) 300-level courses; one of these courses must be a writing-intensive course.)

 International Business and Management: ECON 111 + 112; INBM 100 (Fundamentals of Business); INBM 110 (Accounting); INBM 220 (Managerial Economics); INBM 250 (Finance); and one WR.
 While at Mansfield, INBM students are permitted to take substitutes for two course courses (Marketing and Organizational Behavior).
 The INBM Department also encourages students to take two elective courses.

 Students who have questions about the review process or their particular candidacy for a program should come into the Center for Global Study and Engagement for advising.
 Center staff will not discuss students’ applications with parents, friends or any other party without the student’s consent and presence in the conversation.

-Invited candidates must apply by 11:59 p.m. on February 1, 2020.
+Invited candidates must apply by 12:00PM EST Friday, January 31st, 2020.
 Hour-long interviews with finalists will be arranged for the week of February 4th or shortly thereafter.
-Because we will select only a few candidates, applicants will be encouraged to apply simultaneously to another education-abroad program.
+Because we will select only a few candidates, applicants will be encouraged to consider another education-abroad program as a back-up option.
 We intend to select our nominees soon after the interview process.